Definition of STEM OPT

 Once you've requested a STEM recommendation through the U-M International Center and received your new I-20, you will need to prepare and submit an application packet to USCIS.
 Gather the following items in this order (from top to bottom):

 - Base Fee for I-765, payable to U.S. Department of Homeland Security.
 Personal check, cashier’s check, or money order is acceptable.
 If you use a personal check, please be sure to wait for the check to be cashed before closing your bank account.
 Please only include the I-765 filing fee and do not include the biometrics fee with the application.
+You may also use the USCIS Fee Calculator to help determine the filing fee.
+Instructions for Utilizing the USCIS Fee Calculator for OPT.

 - Two full-face passport-style photos.
 The photos must be identical, in color, and with a plain white or off-white background.
 They must be no more than 30 days old when the I-765 is filed at USCIS.
 Put photos in an envelope or small plastic sandwich bag.
 You should attach the fee and the photo envelope on top of the entire application (on the upper left-hand corner).
 Please do not staple the fee and the photos.
 Use a pencil to gently write your name and I-94 number on the back of your photo.